agolyud/ConverterTelegram/README.md

-# Simple script to get Telegram String Session.
+# Simple script to get Telegram String Session and session in tdata

 ## Installation: